 - Equipment purchased under the grant remains the property of the University following completion of the project.
 Applicants may wish to consider leasing equipment as an alternative to purchasing it.

 - Books, periodicals, databases, and other library materials are not eligible for licensing or purchase under this funding unless a purchase request has first been declined by the Georgia Southern University Libraries.
 For more information about submitting purchase requests for library materials, see the Libraries’ Collection Development Guide.

-- If declined for licensing/purchase by the GSU Libraries:
+- If declined for licensing/purchase by the GS Libraries:

 - Justification for the requested books, periodicals, databases, or other library materials must be specific to the funded project.

 - Requests must be for specific titles.

 - Documentation of the Libraries’ denial should be supplied in an appendix to the application.